You have no items in your shopping cart.

 In more dramatic fashion, some people try scare tactics to frighten deer when they enter a certain undesired area.
 People set up motion detectors to set off radios, sprinklers, strobe lights or other frightening sounds to scare deer away.
 While these methods may be initially effective, deer rapidly become accustomed to such tactics and the effect is reduced after a few weeks.

 Electric Deer fencing is another option for preventing deer from destroying your yard.
 These fences are conceptually similar to livestock fences and can take different forms.
 Depending on the dimensions of the garden, this can be an economical choice.
 It requires little maintenance and will eliminate the need for using chemical pesticides on plants.
 There are also a range of Deer nets very suitable for keeping deer out.

 The population spend at least a million dollars a year on repellents and fencing to control the deer population.
-You want to spend your money on this speciality deer fence because it is the superior method for deer control in any circumstance.
+You want to spend your money on this specialty deer fence because it is the superior method for deer control in any circumstance.

 It is always exciting to see deer close to home, but the realities of property damage and disease may require many of these steps to control deer around your property.
-As the deer are then funnelled back to their more natural habitat and sustenance, both the deer and property owner benefit.
+As the deer are then funneled back to their more natural habitat and sustenance, both the deer and property owner benefit.